maks200179/PowershellDotNetLambdaInDocker/README.md

 }
 ```

-# To use EC2 manipulation the policy below required
+# To use EC2 manipulations with security groups the policy below required

 For script Pwsh_revoke_ip_adress_for_port.ps1